 NOTE: This is an older report from February, 2018.
 For our most up-to-date report on the Ohio license changes, including the most Frequently Asked Questions, click here.

 No one enjoys waiting in line at the Bureau of Motor Vehicles for a license renewal.
 The TV show "Seinfeld" even made a whole episode about how frustrating it can be.

 But that trip to the Ohio BMW for a new driver's license, or license renewal, might get even more frustrating starting in July.

-As of July 2, 2018, Ohio BMV deputy registrar offices will no longer be allowed to print a driver's license while you wait.
+As of July 2, 2018, Ohio BMV deputy registrar offices are no longer be allowed to print a driver's license while you wait.